msac-cisw/Web-Browser-Presentation/slides.md

 - **Password Managers**: Bitwarden, LastPass
 - **VPN Extensions**: ExpressVPN, NordVPN*

-:::Be careful of the thousands of fake VPN extensions
+::: Be careful of the thousands of fake VPN extensions

 ---